 Healthy People in a Healthy Environment: Key Directions Statement

 This publication summarises the major insights and recommendations that arose out of the Australian Committee for IUCN’s ‘Healthy People in a Healthy Environment’ symposium, held in Brisbane in September 2019.
 The Key Directions Statement seeks to inspire and facilitate a whole-of-community approach to developing and implementing policy and action that achieve positive human and environmental health outcomes across Australia.
+The executive summary can be found here.

 Starting the conversation on Australia's priorities for the Post-2020 Global Biodiversity Framework